Molecular, Cellular, and Developmental Biology (MCDB)

 HTBA

-Research project under faculty supervision, ordinarily taken to fulfill the senior requirement.
-This course is only available to MCDB seniors and they are awarded a letter grade.
+Research project under faculty supervision taken Pass/Fail.
+This is the only independent research course available to underclassmen.
 Students are expected to spend approximately ten hours per week in the laboratory.
-To register, the student must prepare a form, which is available at https://mcdb.yale.edu/academics/undergraduate-program/undergraduate-forms-and-worksheets as well as on the course site on Canvas@Yale, and a written plan of study with bibliography, approved by the faculty research adviser.
+To register, the student must submit a form, which is available from the course site on Canvas@Yale, and a written plan of study with bibliography, approved by the faculty research adviser.
 The form and proposal must be uploaded to Canvas@Yale by the end of the second week of classes.
-The final research paper is due in the hands of the sponsoring faculty member, with a copy uploaded to Canvas@Yale, by the last day of classes.
-Students who take this course more than once must reapply each term; students planning to conduct two terms of research should consider enrolling in MCDB 485, 486.
-Students should line up a research laboratory during the term preceding the research.
-Fulfills the senior requirement for the B.A. degree if taken in the senior year.
-Two consecutive terms of this course fulfill the senior requirement for the B.S. degree if at least one term is taken in the senior year.
+A final research report is required at the end of the term.
+Students who take this course more than once must reapply each term.
+Guidelines for the course should be obtained from the office of the director of undergraduate studies or downloaded from the Canvas@Yale server.

 HTBA